Sewage Sludge and Biosolids: Am I Regulated?

 Permits, Registrations, and Notifications You Might Need

-If you land apply, process, or dispose of Class B biosolids see the webpage Sewage Sludge and Biosolids: Permits for Land Application, Processing, or Disposal.
-Domestic wastewater treatment plants must dispose of the sewage sludge generated by the treatment process.
-During that process, the solids—separated from the liquids—are then treated to produce a nutrient-rich, primarily organic product known as biosolids.
+Domestic wastewater treatment plants must dispose of the sewage sludge generated during treatment.
+During that process, the solids—separated from the liquids—are then treated to produce nutrient-rich, primarily organic biosolids. |

-If you land apply domestic septage see the webpage Registrations to Land Apply Domestic Septage.
-Domestic septage is the material pumped from septic tanks and similar wastes—but not chemical toilet waste or grit and grease trap waste.
+Domestic septage is the material pumped from septic tanks and similar wastes—but not chemical toilet waste or grit and grease trap waste. |

-If you land apply water treatment residuals see the webpage Registrations to Land Apply Water Treatment Residuals.
-Water treatment residuals are generated during the treatment of surface water or groundwater for potable use.
+Water treatment residuals are generated during the treatment of surface water or groundwater for potable use. |

-If you produce Class A or Class AB biosolids see Notifications for Class A or AB Biosolids.
-This classification of waste has been treated to reduce pathogens and attractiveness to vectors to a greater extent than is achieved in Class B biosolids.
+This classification of waste has been treated to reduce pathogens and attractiveness to vectors to a greater extent than is achieved in Class B biosolids. |

 Legal Definitions for Types of Biosolids and Sludge